What is a Debit Note?

 Is a debit note and a revised invoice the same?

-No, debit note is sent when the buyer wants to return the goods to the seller and a revised invoice is raised when there is an issue with the invoice itself
+No, it is sent when the buyer wants to return the goods to the seller and a revised invoice is raised when there is an issue with the invoice itself